Governance Statement

 • Publishing: Declarations related to the Board of Governors and departmental directors will be published on the School’s website.

 • Breaches: Anonymised information on breaches, their effects, and actions taken will be published on the School’s website.
-The Board of Governors, Audit Committee, and Executive Committee will review breach reports annually.
+The Board of Governors, Quality, Compliance, and Audit Committee, and Executive Committee will review breach reports annually.

 Exceptions: